CharlesJub/IAA/Personal R Documentation.md

 df %>% mutate(Birth_Month = str_split_fixed(df$Birth_Month_Year, ", ", 2)[,1],
               Birth_Year = str_split_fixed(df$Birth_Month_Year, ", ", 2)[,2])
 ```
+Better to use `seperate_wider_delim()`
 [Full Documentation](https://www.rdocumentation.org/packages/stringr/versions/0.6.1/topics/str_split_fixed)

 ### `grepl()`
-A [regex](https://cheatography.com/davechild/cheat-sheets/regular-expressions/) search of a string value that returns True if a string contains a value and False otherwise
+A [regex](https://cheatography.com/davechild/cheat-sheets/regular-expressions/) search of a string value that returns True if a string contains a value and False otherwise.
 Example:
 ```r
 grepl("[0-9]", Birth_Month) # if there is a number in the string return True